Tire Size Chart for all vehicles: What do tire size numbers mean?

-Tires Size Chart Summary:
+Tires Size Chart Table of Content:

 - Sizing and Dimensions on tires explained: What does it mean?

-Tires size reading explained
+Tires size reading explained (video)

 The width of the tire is shown in mm (millimeters).
 In the example above, the number 195 can be seen.
 This means that the tire is 195 mm wide.
 The width of the tire can vary from 125 mm to 335 mm.
 The width always goes in steps of 10 mm.
-Tire sizes range from 125-135-145-155-165-175-185-195-205-215-225-235, etc. The tire width of the average middle class car is 205 mm wide.
+Tire sizes range from 125-135-145-155-165-175-185-195-205-215-225-235, etc. The tire width of the average middle-class car is 205 mm wide.

-Tire Size Chart – Height of the tire
+Tire Size Chart – Height of the tire (What is Aspect ratio?)

-Tire Size Chart – Tire Type
+Tire Size Chart – What are different Tire Types?

-Tire Size Chart – Rim size
+Tire Size Chart – What is Rim size?

 The rim size is the size of the rim around which the tire fits exactly.
 This is the inner size of the car tire and the outer size of the rim.
 Rim size is almost always given in inches.
 The unit of measure “Inches” is widely used in English-speaking countries and is indicated by the symbol “which we see as a quotation mark.
 One inch equals 2.54 cm.

-Tire Size Chart – Load capacity
+Tire Size Chart – What is the Load capacity?

-Tires Sizing Chart – Speed rating
+Tires Sizing Chart – What is Speed rating?